DevAndrei/kode-cms/README.md

 Alternatively, you can [configure a fully-featured web server][2] like Nginx or Apache to run the application.
-`* No need to additionally require symfony/apache-pack as it is already a dependency of this application.`
+`* No need to require symfony/apache-pack as it is already implemented into this application.`

 [1]: https://symfony.com/doc/current/reference/requirements.html
 [2]: https://symfony.com/doc/current/cookbook/configuration/web_server_configuration.html